($1,056) Cost to ship a car from New York City, NY to Wichita, KS

 The best New York City to Wichita car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from New York City to Wichita:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from New York City to Wichita:

 - Best for Real-Time Tracking: Nexus Auto Transport